wayneg123/beanie-mongoengine-compat/docs/tutorial/relations.md

 # Relations

 The document can contain links to other documents in their fields.
+Link fields store the `ObjectId` of the referenced document directly in the database, providing better MongoDB compatibility and simplified querying.

 *Only top-level fields are fully supported for now.*